Ethereumx/toxen/README.md

 ## Adapter Pattern

-We use the **Adapter Pattern** to define a standard interface across all supported blockchains:
+The **Adapter Pattern** is used to define a standard interface across all supported blockchains:

-#### ChainAdapter Interface
+### ChainAdapter Interface
-Defines the core methods (connect, deployContract...)
+The interface defines the core methods that are going to be needed regardless of the blockchain.
+All adapters conform to the same interface, so the system works consistently regardless of the chain.

-Each blockchain has its own adapter implementation:
+Each blockchain has its own adapter implementation, For example:
 - `EthereumAdapter` — EVM-compatible logic via `ethers.js`
 - `SolanaAdapter` — Solana logic via `@solana/web3.js`

-These adapters encapsulate chain-specific behavior behind a shared interface, ensuring that higher-level systems don’t depend on blockchain internals.
+These adapters encapsulate chain-specific behavior behind the shared interface, ensuring that higher-level systems don’t depend on blockchain internals.

 ### Orchestrator